SanjaKarilanova/SanjaKarilanova.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-PhD candidate working on signal processing and machine learning.
+Currently working on signal processing and machine learning.
 Interested in developing learning algorithms and analysis methods as well as applying them in engineering applications.